-Noncontrolling Interest
+Minority Interest

-Amounts attributable to noncontrolling interests in the Company's less than wholly-owned subsidiaries are presented as net income attributable to noncontrolling interest in our consolidated statements of income.
+Amounts attributable to minority interests in the Company's less-than-wholly owned subsidiaries are presented as net profit attributable to non-controlling interest in our consolidated statements of income.

-We own a 66.7% interest in Petal & Pup and a 55% interest in Culture Kings.Noncontrolling interest is part of the net results of operations and of net assets of a subsidiary attributable to interests which are not owned directly or indirectly by us.
-It is measured at the noncontrolling owners' share of the fair value of the subsidiaries' identifiable assets and liabilities at the date of acquisition by us and the noncontrolling owners' share of changes in equity since the date of acquisition.
+We own a 66.7% interest in Petal & Pup and a 55% interest in Culture Kings.
+Minority interest is part of the net results of operations and of net assets of a subsidiary attributable to interests which are not owned directly or indirectly by us.
+It is measured at the minority owners' share of the fair value of the subsidiaries' identifiable assets and liabilities at the date of acquisition by us and the minority owners' share of changes in equity since the date of acquisition.
 Following the Reorganization Transactions and upon completion of this offering, all four of our brands will be wholly owned by us.
-Consequently, we do not expect a noncontrolling interest on account of our four brands to be reflected in our consolidated financial statements in future periods.
+Consequently, we do not expect a minority interest on account of our four brands to be reflected in our consolidated financial statements in future periods.

-Results of Operations - Annual
+Results of Operations